Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 #### 7.3 Set rental price and duration

 - The seller can refer to the market price to set the rental price of the server.
-- The seller needs to choose the payment currency for receiving payment (such as USDC, USDT, JCT, etc.).
+- The seller needs to choose the payment currency for receiving payment (such as USDC, USDT, veJCT, etc.).
 - After setting up, the system will display the unit price after deducting 5% service fee, and inform the seller that the platform will charge a 5% service fee.

 #### 7.4 Tips and long-term preferential policies